Whatsapp Icon

 Myeloid

-Refers to the type of cell that the leukemia affects.
+Refers to the type of cell that leukemia affects.
 Myeloid cells are a group of blood cells that include red blood cells, platelets, and some types of white blood cells.

 Acute